TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

    \right.
 $$

 We will apply the same simplifications to the system as before.
-Parallel to this we adapt the augmented matrix accordingly, using a notation that speaks for itself.
+Parallel to this we adapt the augmented matrix accordingly, using a notation that speaks for itself.  $R$ stands for 'row'.

 $$
  \begin{array}{lcl}